IUnknown68/n-d-map/README.md

 ```
 This preserves the order of insertion, but your keys have to be strings without
 the seprator char.

+So the bottom line is: In the most common usecase (string keys) you would most likely
+use `NDEMap`, since it preserves the insertion order, is quick with `Map.size` and
+is implemented in a much simpler way.

 For the full documentation checkout the [docs](doc).